Please feel free to contact us if you have questions that are not addressed below.

 Either online or in person from the Campus Store on the ground floor of the UMass Dartmouth Campus Center.
 The Campus Store stocks all required textbooks for continuing education courses, plus recommended and supplementary books, art supplies, nursing supplies, newspapers, and magazines.

 Attention Students: Students who choose to purchase their textbooks before confirmation of courses take the chance of needing to return their textbooks due to course cancellations*.
-Also, because of space availability, University Extension advises students who recieve waivers to please wait until they are officially enrolled in their course(s) to purchase textbooks.
+Also, because of space availability, University Extension advises students who receive waivers to please wait until they are officially enrolled in their course(s) to purchase textbooks.

 Please review UMass Dartmouth's Textbook Return Policy.